Fun Car Facts for Kids

 True, Henry Ford didn’t actually invent the car.
 But in the 1920s, he was the one that first figured out how to create lots of cars quickly and affordably so that Americans could purchase their very own.

-The automobile helped expand American industry and build the city of Detroit, Michigan thanks to Mr. Henry Ford.
+The automobile helped expand American industry and built the city of Detroit, Michigan, thanks to Mr. Henry Ford.
 Because of him, the first affordable car produced in America was called the Model-T Ford.

 It sold for $850 and was first introduced in October 1908 when it quickly started showing up in many American driveways.